My Mechanical Turk

 Rudd, Carbon and the Price of Petrol

 Power StackAustralia’s Prime Minister, Kevin Rudd, triggered waves of protests from environmentalists this week when he annouced that Australia’s target for emissions for 2020 would be a mere 5% reduction from the levels in 2000.
 With substantial commitments to emission reductions from other countries around the world, this target would be increased to 15%.
-While the Government was at pains to point out that Australia’s population growth makes this target more ambitious than it sounds.
-However, by world standards Australia’s emissions are very high, whether measure per capita or by gross domestic product.
-This means that Australia’s should have more scope for relatively inexpensive emissions reductions than many other countries.
+The Government was at pains to point out that Australia’s population growth makes this target more ambitious than it sounds.
+However, by world standards Australia’s emissions are very high, whether measured per capita or by gross domestic product.
+This means that Australia should have more scope for relatively inexpensive emissions reductions than many other countries.

 So 5% does seem to be a very unsatisfactory target.
 If you are a climate-change skeptic, even a 5% target is a needless waste of time and money, while if you take forecasts of climate-change seriously it seems woefully inadequate.
 However, rather than focusing on the target itself, in this post I will look at the implications that the Government’s plan will have where consumers will see it most directly, on the price of petrol.